Good Faith Estimate Disclaimer

 If we are working together, I hope that you will bring your feelings and reactions to our work directly into the therapy process.
 This can be an important part of therapy, even if you decide we are not a good fit.
 None of this is meant to keep you from sharing that you are in therapy with me wherever and with whomever you like.

 Email communication, messaging or phone calls should not be used to establish a clinician-patient relationship.
-An agreed upon treatment relationship by both parties (including Suzanna Chen) and a face-to-face after the consultation phone call and after the consultation appointments are required.
+An agreed upon treatment relationship by both parties (including Suzanna Chen) and a face-to-face or telehealth after the consultation phone call and after the consultation appointments are required.
 You may always call the clinician for any issues or questions.

 To ensure privacy, the main forms of communication utilized in the practice are secure and HIPAA-compliant:

 - Logging into account on luminello.com -the electronic medical record (EMR) and sending an email message

 (An email invite is sent to set up an account on luminello.com , see link for account setup FAQ’s https://support.luminello.com/category/483-account-setup )

 - Calling the practice phone with a mobile device or landline.

 For emergencies that cannot wait you should call 911 or proceed to your nearest emergency room.